KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 **Last Words**

 My main motivation with this repo is to draw attention to the lifetime of a static variable in a partial success operation and how that influences trigger design.
-In a nutshell, leveraging simple static booleans to manage trigger recursion is unsafe and could result in your trigger not firing consistently.
+In a nutshell, leveraging just static variables to manage trigger recursion is unsafe and could result in your trigger not firing consistently.

 Please keep in mind that this public repo is strictly proof of concept code and is not production-ready as-is.
 For instance, it needs to be clarified and refactored to be reusable across multiple triggers and trigger events.